TOT vs FUL Dream11 Team Prediction Premier League 2020-21 Tottenham Hotspur vs Fulham Playing XI, Football Fantasy Tips

 TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham

-TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham Vice-Captain: Ivan Cavaleiro
+TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham vice-captain: Ademola Lookman

-TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham Defenders: Toby Alderweireld, Eric Dier, Tosin Adarabioyo, Joachim Andersen
+TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham defenders: Ola Aina, Joachim Andersen, Ola Aina, Joachim Andersen

-TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham Midfielders: Pierre-Emile Hojbjerg, Moussa Sissoko, Harrison Reed, Bobby De Cordova-Reid
+TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham midfielders: Lucas Moura, Tanguy Ndombele, Andre-Frank Zambo Anguissa, Antonee Robinson

-TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham Strikers: Harry Kane, Ivan Cavaleiro
+TOT vs FUL Premier League, Dream11 Team for Tottenham Hotspur vs Fulham strikers: Harry Kane, Ademola Lookman

-TOT vs FUL Premier League, Dream11 Tottenham Hotspur probable starting line-up vs Fulham: Hugo Lloris; Serge Aurier, Toby Alderweireld, Eric Dier, Sergio Reguilon; Pierre-Emile Hojbjerg, Moussa Sissoko, Tanguy Ndombele; Steven Bergwijn, Harry Kane, Son Heung-Min
+TOT vs FUL Premier League, Dream11 Tottenham Hotspur probable line-up vs Fulham: Hugo Lloris; Matt Doherty, Toby Alderweireld, Eric Dier, Ben Davies; Pierre-Emile Hojbjerg, Moussa Sissoko; Lucas Moura, Tanguy Ndombele, Son Heung-Min, Harry Kane

-TOT vs FUL Premier League, Dream11 Fulham probable starting line-up vs Tottenham Hotspur: Alphonse Areola; Tosin Adarabioyo, Joachim Andersen, Ola Aina; Antonee Robinson, Andre-Frank Zambo Anguissa, Harrison Reed, Bobby De Cordova-Reid; Ademola Lookman, Tom Cairney; Ivan Cavaleiro
+TOT vs FUL Premier League, Dream11 Fulham probable line-up vs Tottenham Hotspur: Alphonse Areola; Ola Aina, Joachim Andersen, Tosin Adarabioyo; Bobby Decordova-Reid, Mario Lemina, Harrison Reed, Andre-Frank Zambo Anguissa, Antonee Robinson; Ivan Cavaleiro, Ademola Lookman